Work Visas UK

 An applicant for a skilled worker visa can only be awarded 20 points from options F to J if:

-• they are being sponsored for a Health and Care ASHE salary job; or
+• They are being sponsored for a Health and Care ASHE salary job; or

-• the date of application is before 4 April 2030, they were granted permission as a Skilled Worker under the rules in place before 4 April 2024, and they have had continuous permission as a Skilled Worker since then (except that where paragraph 39E applies, that period of overstaying will be disregarded).
+• The date of application is before 4 April 2030, they were granted permission as a Skilled Worker under the rules in place before 4 April 2024, and they have had continuous permission as a Skilled Worker since then (except that where paragraph 39E applies, that period of overstaying will be disregarded).

 Meeting Salary Requirement With Option F